recall-photos/recall-app/README.md

 ## License

-recall-ios is under the GPLv3 and the MPLv2 license.
+recall-app is under the GPLv3 and the MPLv2 license.

-See [LICENSE](https://github.com/jackveiga/recall-app/blob/master/LICENSE) for more license info.
+See [LICENSE]() for more license info.

 ---